-where $\vol(\gamma_c,T)$ is the atomic volume at $\gamma_c$ and temperature $T$.
-Figure~\ref{fig: elastic_constants} shows the change of $\avg{V(\bfq)}_{\mathrm{box}}$, $\avg{V(\bfq)}_{\mathrm{sub}}$, and $\avg{V(\bfq)}_{\mathrm{inf}}$ with $\gamma$ for various temperatures and the elasticity coefficients $C_{11}, C_{44},$ and $\kappa$ obtained using the GPP based local-equilibrium equations~\eqref{eq: GPP_QS}, and experimental data~\citep{overton1955temperature, chang1966temperature}.
-The results were computed for decreasing values of $\Delta \gamma$ to ensure convergence.
+Figure~\ref{fig: elastic_constants} shows the change of $\avg{V(\bfq)}_{\mathrm{box}}$, $\avg{V(\bfq)}_{\mathrm{sub}}$, and $\avg{V(\bfq)}_{\mathrm{inf}}$ with $\gamma$ for various temperatures and the elastic constants $C_{11}, C_{44},$ and $\kappa$, obtained using the GPP-based local-equilibrium equations~\eqref{eq: GPP_QS}, and experimental data~\citep{overton1955temperature, chang1966temperature}.
+Results were computed for decreasing values of $\Delta \gamma$ to ensure convergence.
 The reported results correspond to $\Delta \gamma = 0.0005$.
-The values exhibit similar thermal softening as observed in experiments.
-The values of the reported elastic constants exhibit an offset at all temperatures since \citeauthor{dai2006extended}'s EAM potential is calibrated using the elastic constants at room-temperature values, which are treated as those at 0 K in the present formulation (see~\tablename ~4 in \citet{dai2006extended} and \tablename{ 3.1} in \citet{kittel1976introduction}).
-Furthermore, at 0 K, the values of $C_{11}$ and $C_{44}$ obtained from the infinite crystal model ($C_{11}=168.41$ GPa, $C_{44}$ = 75.41 GPa) match exactly to the reported values by~\citet{dai2006extended}.
-Those obtained from the finite-crystal simulation setup ($C_{11}=164.34$ GPa, $C_{44}$ = 78.01 GPa using $\avg{V(\bfq)}_{\mathrm{sub}}$ and $C_{11}=154.20$ GPa, $C_{44}$ = 73.12 GPa using $\avg{V(\bfq)}_{\mathrm{box}}$) deviate from those reported by~\citet{dai2006extended} due to the size-effects posed by the free boundaries.
-Comparison of elasticity coefficients for various crystals at finite temperature using accurate MD simulations will be presented in future studies.
+The computed elastic constants display similar thermal softening as observed in experiments, yet they exhibit an offset at all temperatures since the EAM potential of \citet{dai2006extended} was calibrated using the elastic constants at room temperature, which are treated as those at 0 K in the present formulation (see~\tablename~4 in \citet{dai2006extended} and \tablename{ 3.1} in \citet{kittel1976introduction}).
+At 0 K, the values of $C_{11}$ and $C_{44}$ obtained from the infinite-crystal model ($C_{11}=168.41$ GPa, $C_{44}$ = 75.41 GPa) match exactly the values reported by~\citet{dai2006extended}.
+Those obtained from the finite-crystal simulation setup ($C_{11}=164.34$ GPa, $C_{44}$ = 78.01 GPa using $\avg{V(\bfq)}_{\mathrm{sub}}$ and $C_{11}=154.20$ GPa, $C_{44}$ = 73.12 GPa using $\avg{V(\bfq)}_{\mathrm{box}}$) deviate from those reported by~\citet{dai2006extended} due to the size-effects posed by the free surfaces, as expected.
+The overall behavior captures the thermal softening of pure Cu well. }